 When your child starts Reception, they will be taught phonics daily as the prime approach to learning to read, in line with the DFES Letters and Sounds programme which can be found online.

-They will listen to stories and read regularly to an adult during their time in KS1.
+They will listen to stories and read regularly, from our reading scheme 'Collins Big Cat', to an adult during their time in KS1.
 In KS2, a wider range of books and reading activities will support the children with their comprehension and deeper understanding of what they read.

 What parents and carers can do to help